 I’m an aromantic person who wants a relationship who friends who live together and love each other no less than in a romantic relationship, only for me, at least (I don’t mind being with someone who isn’t aromantic), the emotion I’ll experience will be platonic love, from the same kind of love I experience for the rest of my friends.
 The difference, for me, is that it is not a relationship that can be talked about in terms like “girlfriend” or “boyfriend”.
 I think about this relationship in terms of companionship and partnership, like romantic relationships can be, but without terms that are related to romantic feelings and relationships.
-After I’ve finally found the community, I found the term “queerplatonic relationship”, or another one, that I found recently and like better: “aromates”, and those are terms that I believe can fit, even though I don’t feel the need for a word to describe the relationship.
+After I’ve finally found the community, I found the term “queerplatonic relationship”, or another one, that I found recently and like better: “aromates” (edit: I don’t like it better anymore), and those are terms that I believe can fit, even though I don’t feel the need for a word to describe the relationship.
 To me, the difference between this relationship and the usual friendships are that with time, I hope to move in together and adopt, and I believe many shared experiences will make this relationship exceptional.

 And yet, I’m uncomfortable with phrases like “just friends”, or with the common correlation between the words “love” or “relationship” and “romantic love” or “romantic relationship”, as well as the common assumption that “intimacy” necessarily includes physical closeness.
 Assumptions as such makes me feel like platonic friendships are necessarily less than romantic relationships, when, in reality, there are many types or relationships in the word.
 Most people don’t have all of them and every one of them has the potential of being meaningful.